 An Introduction to Performance Monitoring – Why Is It Important?

-The information provided is then used by the OS's to ensure efficient memory management, multiprogramming, and scheduling.
-Besides, monitoring the performance, it is also important to develop and refine systems, and acquire user support at time of daily operations.
+The information provided is then used by the OS’s to ensure efficient memory management, multiprogramming, and scheduling.
+Besides, monitoring the performance, it is also important to develop and refine systems, and acquire user support at the time of daily operations.
 Records of process and OS performance may also be helpful in quantifying the system changes and allowing precise comparisons with other systems.
 Monitoring and comparing performance of various systems will also help to anticipate the performance of upcoming systems in future.

 Performance Monitoring Tools

 In order to debug the systems and processes, make system decisions, examine and evaluate systems, and manage the system resources, it is very necessary to monitor the Operating Systems’ performance.
 A wide range of free and paid tools are available for the purpose of performance monitoring.
 All these tools have been categorized into 2 broad categories; log-based and real-time.
 The log-based tools are mainly used to record useful information pertaining to system performance for the purpose of post-processing analysis.
 They are also useful for identifying the prevailing trends in system performance.
 On the other hand, the real-time tools for monitoring performance are used to measure the present state of the system and offer updated information regarding system performance.

 - Real-Time Tools for Monitoring Performance